Academics

 Field Trips

 At Central, we value the way off-campus experiences deepen learning for our 3K-6th Grade students.
-From appreciating masterpieces at the St. Louis Art Museum (JK) to touring The Hill on foot (2nd) to contemplating and grieving oppression at a local Holocaust museum (5th), we provide experiences for children to reflect and make connections in new contexts.
+From exploring local landmarks like the art museum (JK), concert halls (1st/3rd), and the Arch (2nd), students develop a love for our local culture and community.
+We also offer opportunities different than what our students typically engage in like Babler State Park (5th) and Marcoot Jersey Creamery, a dairy farm in Illinois (JK/3rd).
+The goal is to provide experiences for children to reflect and make connections in new contexts.
 Our Central culture welcomes dads, moms, and grandparents as chaperones on these field experiences, and the cost of most field trips is included in tuition.

 Academic Assessments

-We give ongoing developmentally appropriate classroom assessments to measure fine and gross motor skills, phonemic awareness, rhyming skills, letter identification, letter/sound correspondence, concepts of print, 1:1 correspondence, patterning, and rote counting.
+We give ongoing, developmentally-appropriate classroom assessments to measure fine and gross motor skills, phonemic awareness, rhyming skills, letter identification, letter/sound correspondence, concepts of print, 1:1 correspondence, patterning, and rote counting.
+In May of each school year, we give an end-of-year assessment in 3K.
 Each trimester in Junior Kindergarten, we give a comprehensive assessment to determine student progress prior to Parent-Teacher Conferences.
-We also provide feedback to parents on their child's social-emotional and spiritual development.
+We also provide feedback to all 3K/JK parents on their child's social-emotional and spiritual development.

 Feedback to Parents